ufs-community/ufs-srweather-app/docs/UsersGuide/source/ConfigWorkflow.rst

    Name of YAML configuration file containing the forecast model's namelist settings for various physics suites.

 ``FV3_NML_BASE_ENS_FN``: (Default: "input.nml.base_ens")
-   Name of the Fortran file containing the forecast model's base ensemble namelist (i.e., the original namelist file from which each of the ensemble members' namelist files are generated).
+   Name of the Fortran file containing the forecast model's base ensemble namelist (i.e., the original namelist file from which each of the ensemble members' namelist files is generated).

 ``DIAG_TABLE_FN``: (Default: "diag_table")
    Name of the file specifying the fields that the forecast model will output.